Soccer Field Dimensions (Official Sizes for Youth and Adult)

 Local leagues can often have their own set of rules when it comes to laying out the pitch...

-So make sure you check in with them about the exact soccer field dimensions they follow before you start creating the pitch.
+So make sure you check in with them about the exact soccer field dimensions they follow before you start setting out the lines and marking for the pitch.

 Once you’ve got the pitch clearly marked out and the corner flags are flapping in the wind, you’re now ready to play an ‘official’ game of soccer!